LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

 TableName       Name of Class table
 IncludeInApp    IncludeInApp Flag
-SQLRecordCount  Totals records in SQL (Note that this is not necessarily the same as the total per M-Files) MFRecordCount   Total records in M-Files.
-This result is derived from the last time that spMFTableAudit procedure was run to produce a list of the objectversions of all the objects for a specific class
+SQLRecordCount  Totals records in SQL (Note that this is not necessarily the same as the total per M-Files) MFRecordCount   Total records in M-Files including deleted objects.
+This result is derived from the last time that spMFTableAudit procedure was run to produce a list of the objectversions of all the objects for a specific class.
-MFNotInSQL      Total record in M-Files not yet updated in SQL Deleted         Total for Deleted flag set to 1 SyncError       Total Synchronization errors (process_id = 2) Process_ID_1    Total of records with process_id = 1 MFError         Total of records with process_id = 3 as MFError SQLError        Total of records with process_id =4 as SQL Error LastModifed     Most recent date that SQL updated a record in the table
+MFNotInSQL      Total record in M-Files not yet updated in SQL.
+This excludes deleted objects in M-Files which are recorded in MFAuditTable with statusflag = 6
+Deleted         Total for Deleted flag set to 1 plus deleted in M-Files and not in class table SyncError       Total Synchronization errors (process_id = 2) Process_ID_not_0    Total of records with process_id <> 0 this includes the errors and show records that will be excluded from an @updatemethod = 1 routine
+MFError         Total of records with process_id = 3 as MFError SQLError        Total of records with process_id =4 as SQL Error LastModifed     Most recent date that SQL updated a record in the table